muratk5n/thirdwave/en/README.md

 In other words, no moves that will trigger a trade war - for now.

-"UK tells EU it will keep waiving Northern Ireland Brexit checks"
+Politico: "UK tells EU it will keep waiving Northern Ireland Brexit checks"

 ---